The Tale of the Swords of the

 Whence the Elves made their exodus in the four hundred and nineteenth year of the Fifth Age from the Underworld to escape the Dark One they later settled in the Realm of Ammunach along the great river Ragendeld that ran from the Tellorien Mountains to the Southern Sea.
 Many of the greatest Elven houses arose in the forests on the banks of the Ragendeld over the ensuing ages.
 Anvari, an Elf of the Evesdrou family, was a renowned warrior of those people and he rode his great horse Eglanti along its borders, protecting it from invading enemies.
 The Elves were a fierce people and their lands were forbidden to all but Elven kind.

-Anvari gathered his most prized lances and he gave horses to the five men of the Nattan.
-Together they traveled along the outskirts of the dreaded Balach Marsh to the eastern shores of Lake Eldinyed where Folkor hunted.
-It only took two nights before they found sign of the beast roaming the shores of the northern inlet of land where the Nattan grew their crops.
-Anvari, knowing they could not hope to defeat Folkor on open ground, waited until night and alone he silently followed Folkor to his lair in the ruins of the ancient kingdom in the Red Marsh, north of the inlet.
-Folkor slept there among the ruined stone walls of a long forgotten people, thinking he would be hidden from attack.
-To Anvari it seemed the perfect place to ambush the beast, but he feared death for the ground was littered with the skulls of many men whom Folkor had devoured and the grass was red as if stained with blood.
+As many tales had told, no Elf or Man had ever defeated a Baelin, and Folkor was said to be the greatest of all Baelin.
+To aid Anvari in this task the Elders armed him with their most sacred weapon and heirloom, the enchanted blade Archeros.
+Anvari also gathered his most prized lances and he gave those and horses to the five Men of the Nattan.
+Together they traveled along the outskirts of the dreaded Balach Marsh to the eastern shores of Lake Eldinyed, for this was where Folkor hunted.
+It only took two nights before they found sign of the beast, who had been roaming the shores of the northern inlet of land where the Nattan grew their crops.
+Anvari, knowing they could not hope to defeat Folkor on open ground, waited until night to follow the beast.
+Alone he silently ftracked Folkor into the ruins of an ancient kingdom in the Red Marsh, north of the inlet.
+Thinking he would be hidden from attack in the maze of crumbling stone walls, Folkor made his lair there among the ruins of a long forgotten people.
+To Anvari it seemed an acceptable place to ambush the beast, but he feared for his own death.
+All around him the grass was red as if stained with blood, and the ground was littered with the skulls and rotting heads, all that remained of those whom Folkor had devoured.

 The blade of power the Elders had given Anvari was Archeros, and it was a Blade of Chaos forged by the Ancient Ones in the Fourth Age.
 Its hilt was fashioned in the form of its namesake, an ancient paralyzing sea drake that lived in Ardere, the sea of fire.
 The blade was decorated with the form of the drake and one stroke of its steel would cause time to slow to a crawl for the one touched.
 If the user were to touch the blade he would be unaffected, but by drawing a drop of his own blood with the blade he would gain the foreknowledge to accomplish his goals; and this Anvari did.

-In the morning Anvari returned to his camp and told the men of his plan to defeat the Baelin.
+In the morning Anvari returned to his camp and told the Men of his plan to defeat the Baelin.
 He then trained them in the Elven ways of lance fighting from horseback.
-After a week had passed Anvari felt the time was right and he led the men to the BaelinÕs lair.
-When Folkor settled into sleep on moonlit night three of the men rode upon him from opposite directions to confuse and surprise him, but the BaelinÕs great sense of smell had alerted him to their presence.
-Before the men could throw their lances Folkor gave a mighty flap of his wings and leapt high into the misty air.
+After a week had passed Anvari felt the time was right and he led the Men to the Baelin’s lair.
+When Folkor settled into sleep on moonlit night three of the Men rode upon him from opposite directions to confuse and surprise him, but the Baelin’s great sense of smell had alerted him to their presence.
+Before the Men could throw their lances Folkor gave a mighty flap of his wings and leapt high into the misty air.
 He came down and crushed one man, and with another leap he landed on the other and devoured him and his horse.
 At this Anvari signaled to the third man who charged from behind Folkor and launched his lance, but Folkor again leapt before it struck.
-This time when he came down the other two men and were waiting behind a stone wall and each sent a lance into his chest while Anvari rode with lightening speed at the BaelinÕs side.
-Folkor sensed the trap and with a mighty swipe of his clawed hand he sent the stone wall crumbling around the two men but he was too late to stop Anvari who had slashed his belly with Archeros as he rode Eglanti under the beast.
+This time when he came down the other two Men and were waiting behind a stone wall and each sent a lance into his chest while Anvari rode with lightening speed at the Baelin’s side.
+Folkor sensed the trap and with a mighty swipe of his clawed hand he sent the stone wall crumbling around the two Men but he was too late to stop Anvari who had slashed his belly with Archeros as he rode Eglanti under the beast.
 Folkor tried to leap upon Anvari but found he could no longer move with great speed for Archeros had slowed him down almost to stop.
-Before Folkor was aware of it, Anvari rode at him again from the opposite direction and sent his finest spear, Occsdrow, into the beastÕs heart and Folkor was at last slain.
+Before Folkor was aware of it, Anvari rode at him again from the opposite direction and sent his finest spear, Occsdrow, into the beast’s heart and Folkor was at last slain.